Welcome from staff

 Please find below the year 3/4 spelling list

 We follow the Come and See RE scheme at Saint Mary’s.
-This term’s topics are Homes, Promises and Visitors.
+This term’s topics are Energy, Choices and Special Places.

 Year 3 PE is on a Tuesday afternoon.
 GTFC coaches provide specialist physical education lessons weekly.
 Wherever possible this will be outdoors so children will need a dark tracksuit, a white tee shirt, dark school jumper and trainers.
 No football kits, brightly coloured clothing or lycra please.